 Aeyesafe inc | B2B | SaaS

-Aeyesafe is an AI-powered smart monitoring system that helps care homes keep seniors safe through non-wearable technology.
+Aeyesafe is a smart monitoring system that helps care homes keep seniors safe - without wearables or cameras.

 Created 0–1 Alert System for Safer Senior Care